weinburd/locust_trajectory_data/README.md

 Download the project's data from:
 <https://putaurlhere>

-Unpack the file into this directory
+Unpack the file into this directory.
+The directory should now contain Matlab data files `.mat` which include cleaned and processed numerical trajectories and two subdirectories.
-Contains Matlab data files `.mat` (cleaned and processed) and TrackMate data files `.xml` (original, from automatic tracking).
-Also includes data files obtained from manual tracking (ground truth).
-Data files are currently stored locally.

 1. `data_recording.mat`, `data_recording2.mat`
     * contains the the full data set used in the paper

 **\examples** contains all data files for the two example clips analyzed in `pipeline_examples.m`.
 Includes the starting preprocessed video, intermediate processed video and `.xml` data files, and final data `data_recording_examples.mat`.

 **\manual** contains the two ground-truth data sets obtained by manual tracking in TrackMate. **Jacob Landsberg** and **Tarush Sharma** did the bulk of the manual tracking.
-The original video files are included so that the `.xml`s can be opened in Fiji>Plugins>Tracking>Load a TrackMate File.
+The original video files are also included so that the `.xml`s can be opened in Fiji>Plugins>Tracking>Load a TrackMate File.

 \Figures